leaysgur/slides/docs/vuefes_jp-2025/index.md

 Eventually gave up and handed it off 😢

-- OXC's performance relies on strict memory handling and lifetime annotations
+- Oxc's performance relies on strict memory handling and lifetime annotations
 - Biome's code is polished, heavily uses traits and macros

 When combined, got completely lost.